cron2077/firstRepo/README.md

 # firstRepo
-a few projects in one package (just for training)
+a few projects in one package (just for practice)